ngquhuanbl/Pathfinding_Visualization/README.md

 You can skip the animation and display the final result instead by clicking the Done button.
 ![Animation skipping feature](src/assets/feature-skip-animation.gif)
 ### Add/remove wall and desert
-Wall is impassable location and desert is heavily weighted location.<br/>You can add/remove wall/desert by drawing on the grid; hence wall and desert are called drawing item.<br />After selecting an drawing item,<br/>
+Wall is an impassable location and desert is a heavily weighted location.<br/>You can add/remove wall/desert by drawing on the grid; hence wall and desert are called drawing items.<br />After selecting an drawing item,<br/>
-- **To add the item**: Start drawing on any location of different location type than the selected drawing item<br/>E.g. If you want to add walls, the first drawing location must be a non-wall one (such as plain/desert/visited location)
+- **To add the item**: Start drawing on any location of a different location type than the selected drawing item<br/>E.g. If you want to add walls, the first drawing location must be a non-wall one (such as plain/desert/visited location)
 - **To remove the item**: Start drawing on any location of the same location type with the selected drawing item.<br />E.g. If you want to remove desert, the first drawing location must be a desert one.

 ![Add or remove wall and desert feature](src/assets/feature-drawing-wall-desert.gif)
 ### Maze generation
-Maze generation helps you to save your time on drawing wall and desert manually.
+Maze generation helps you to save your time on drawing walls and desert manually.
 ![Maze generation feature](src/assets/feature-maze-generation.gif)
 ## Instructions
 1. Select the pathfinding algorithm